jhaglerbgsu/AutoDrive/Steering Angle Prediction/README.md

 * When running on windows, a thread error can occur due to windows having poor parrallel computing.
 Fix: run this command `python train.py --workers 0`
 * Due to the originals RNN models, training uses CPU heavily.
 This has not be fully optimized to use cuda only.
-* Some files may not work correctly due to some parts being loaded on the GPU and other loaded onto CPU.
+* Some files may not work correctly due to some parts being loaded on the GPU and others loaded onto CPU.

 ## Acknowledgement and Reference ##